DuLiCS/dulics.github.io/_posts/2019-12-31-Titanic-Machine-Learning-From-Disaster-II.md

 #### Explore a pattern

-It might initially feel overwhelming to look for patterns,first we will start simple.
+It might initially feel overwhelming to look for patterns,first we will start simple.We will figure out the portition